-Proven experience of inter-agency partnership working with an understanding of child and/or adult protection is desirable along with excellent communication skills, both oral and written, with the ability to forge positive relationships at all levels of the organisation.
-In addition, it is essential that you have the confidence to evaluate sensitive and confidential information and make decisions in a high pressure environment where accuracy is vital.
+Proven experience of inter-agency partnership working with an understanding of child and/or adult protection is desirable.
+It is essential that you have the confidence to evaluate sensitive and confidential information and the ability to produce accurate reports that detail risk.

 Police Officers and Police Staff have access to a fantastic range of benefits, dependant on role, location and length of service.
 To view a full list of our benefits please click here

 All posts require a level of Police Vetting as per the National Vetting Code of Practice.
 The residency requirement is necessary to enable all applicants to be checked in an equitable manner.
 Thames Valley Police will allow applicants to apply who do not necessarily reach the criteria as long as they have proven UK residency and supporting evidence where necessary.
 Applications will be considered on a case by case basis.